 5. Start with Demo Account:

-6. Research & Identify The Traders You Copy:
+6. Research The Traders You Copy:

 7. Start Trading with Real Money:

-Some social trading sites offer bonus cash when you make a first time deposit – this can be a good way of raising the amount of capital you have to trade with.
+Some social trading sites offer bonus cash when you make a first-time deposit – this can be a good way of raising the amount of capital you have to trade with.